awzuelsdorf/BizCardInterface/README.md

 This solution has been developed for Linux.

-To install this solution on your system, either in a virtual environment or not, you will need Python 3 and PIP installed.
+To install this solution on your system, you will need Python 3 and PIP as well as virtualenv installed.

 To install this solution in a virtual environment, run these commands: